 - Asymmetric limb weakness, often beginning with weakness in the hands and feet

-- Bulbar symptoms such as dysarthria and dysphagia (20% of cases at disease onset)
+- Bulbar symptoms such as dysarthria, dysphagia, and tongue atrophy (20% of cases at disease onset)

 - Fasciculations, cramps, and muscle stiffness